-The human girl had pleaded their case passionately, that they had all been used as pawns by Aizen and wanted nothing more than to "disappear" and live a quiet life.
-Her words had apparently struck a chord within the strange man, and he had supplied them all with reiatsu-masking gigais, and even went as far as loaning them just enough money to get a "fresh start on life."
+The human girl had pleaded their case passionately, emphasizing that they had all been used as pawns by Aizen and wanted nothing more than to "disappear" and live a quiet life.
+Her words had apparently struck a chord within the strange man and he had supplied them all with reiatsu-masking gigais and had even went as far as loaning them just enough money to get a "fresh start on life."

 Not that any of them had objected to that in the slightest.

-The gifts had come with a warning, though; play nicely with the humans, or else he would expose their existence to the Seireitei and let the Gotei 13 deal with them.
+The gifts had come with a warning, though; play nicely with the humans or he would inform the Soul Society of their continued existence and they would be hunted down and executed.

-That singular impromptu act had apparently convinced Urahara that the group of refugees was genuine in it's desire to escape the war and their past, and had driven him to be their guide in finding jobs and homes.
+That singular impromptu act had apparently convinced Urahara that the group of refugees was genuine in their desire to escape the war and their past and had driven him to be their guide in finding jobs and homes.